 Feed-in braids are one of the least long-lasting protective braid styles.
 They only last up to 2 weeks.

 Feed-in braids are great for anyone looking for a quick protective style.
 Coarser hair textures, however, may be a better base for the extension hair to grip onto.
 Also, even though the style doesn't last long, finer hair textures may not keep their neatness for as long.

-However, regardless of your stylist being aware of how to execute the style safely if you have a more sensitive scalp, then the installation process could be unpleasant.
+However, regardless of your stylist being aware of how to execute the style safely, the installation process could be unpleasant if you have a more sensitive scalp.
 To achieve the neatness expected of feed-in braids, you will experience some tension, so it's best to keep that in mind.

 When to Wear Feed-in Braids?

 Feed-in braids are a great option for all times of the year.
 Although, Feed-in braids especially seem to be worn in the warmer months.